Senior Director, Graduate Business Programs

 MBA Program Overview

 The College of Business Administration offers the MBA degree designed for working professionals.
-There are three areas of emphasis in the MBA Program.
+There are five areas of concentration in the MBA Program.
 Program requirements and options are described in the pages that follow.

 Graduate Program Policies

-For a complete listing of the College of Business Administration’s Graduate Program Policies, please click here.
+A complete list of policies is located on College of Business Administration’s Graduate Program Policies.

 - Bachelor's degree from an accredited U.S. institution or the equivalent of a U.S. bachelor's degree from a foreign institution.